cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.3.1-release-notes.md

 Internal preperations for native Segregated Witness support
 -----------------------------------------------------------

-Omni Core and the Omni Layer support Segregated Witness scripts wrapped as script hash since the beginning, which can provide a significant cost saving.
+ZURBank and the Omni Layer support Segregated Witness scripts wrapped as script hash since the beginning, which can provide a significant cost saving.

 However, there is no support for native Segregated Witness scripts, which are idenifiable by their bech32 encoding, yet.